rangle/ngCourse2/handout/redux/getting_more_from_redux_and_ngrx.md

-# Getting More from Redux and Ngrx
+# Getting More From Redux and Ngrx

 Redux has a number of tools and middleware available in its ecosystem to facilitate elegant app development.